 Monitoring

-Monitoring a federated cloud infrastructure is a complex task, it must integrate the existing cloud ecosystems and provide a modular and scalable framework.
-EGI FedCloud is developing the ARGO platform, CANFAR has a monitoring tool based on the VOSI-availability standard proposed by the IVOA (section 3.3).
-The aim of this activity is to discuss if the EGI-CANFAR federation will involve also a federated monitoring system and eventually define the implementation strategy to follow.
+Monitoring a federated cloud infrastructure is a complex task as it must integrate the existing cloud ecosystems and provide a modular and scalable framework.
+EGI FedCloud is developing the ARGO platform and CANFAR has a monitoring tool based on the VOSI-availability standard proposed by the IVOA (section 3.3).
+The aim of this activity is to discuss the inclusion of a federated monitoring system in the EGI-CANFAR federation and eventually define the implementation strategy.

 Table 5 – Monitoring roadmap